Menstrual cramps or dysmenorrhoea refers to painful menses.

 – Elaine Lewis

 Who hasn’t had menstrual cramps!
-Well, alright, at least half of you.
+Well, alright, at least half of you, as I’m guessing you’re men.
 But the other half are going to know what I’m talking about.
 Hopefully, you have a home remedy kit, do you?
-Go to www.a2zhomeopathy.com (or read this article on Homeopathy Remedy Kits)and order their 30C Emergency Kit, it contains 50 remedies in a very small case that you can carry with you.
+Go to www.a2zhomeopathy.com and order their 30C Emergency Kit, it contains 50 remedies in a very small case that you can carry with you.
 Washington Homeopathics also sells an emergency kit of the same size.
 In Europe, check out Helios and Ainsworth’s for online orders.
-Of course, many other vendors sell emergency kits as well.
+Check out Amazon and, of course, many other vendors sell emergency kits as well.
 That being said, here are your remedies for painful menses:

 - Mag phos